 These community presentations/discussions help educate the public about water issues and generate enthusiasm for upcoming Poudre Heritage Alliance programs and events such as the annual Poudre Pour.
 We are open to hosting these events at breweries, coffee shops, restaurants, and other local establishments.

-Scheduling: Typically, Pub Talks occur once a month, with a higher frequency of events January thru March as a lead up to the Poudre Pour.
+Scheduling: Typically, Pub Talks occur once a month, with a higher frequency of events June through September as a lead up to the Poudre Pour.
 We prefer to schedule pub talks on Tuesday, Wednesday, or Thursday evenings to gain the best possible audience, but we are flexible depending on your space and scheduling needs.

 Educational content: PHA will line up a speaker for your Pub Talk, unless you have a specific topic or person in mind already—either way works.
 Sometimes pub talks are filmed for educational purposes, so please let us know if that will be an issue.
 (Check out our website for past talks.)